mui/material-ui/docs/pages/blog/mui-v5.md

 ## Thank you

-Finally, one last thank you to everyone who's contributed to Material-UI v4.
+Finally, one last thank you to everyone who's contributed to MUI v5.
-I'm so excited about this release!
+The whole team is very excited about this release!
 It's just the beginning.
-We will keep working hard on delivering the best possible React UI framework components.
+We will keep working hard on delivering the best possible React UI components while making it accessible to the many.